Credit Card Debt: How Much is Too Much?

 High-Income Earners

-Even if you are earning a high income, it is important to keep your credit card debt in check.
+Even if you are earning a high income, it’s important to keep your credit card debt in check.
 If your net monthly income is $7,500 to $10,000, your credit card payments each month should not exceed $750 to $1,000.
 If your debt continues to increase, it becomes more challenging to stick to your budget because it impacts your cash flow.
 You may face overdrafts, miss bill payments, and put off important things like doctor’s appointments.

-How Much Credit Card Debt is Too Much for a Family?
+How Much Credit Card Debt Is Too Much for a Family?

-The word “debt” has a negative connotation, as excess debt often leads to financial problems.
+The word “debt” has a negative connotation, as excess debt often leads to financial stress and other problems.
 But how much credit card debt is too much for a family?
 Generally, reasonable debt for families depends on many factors, such as your job stability, career prospects, financial obligations, saving and spending habits, and the stage of life your family is in.

 Another important factor to consider here is the interest rate you're paying.
 High-interest debts such as credit cards can lead to spiraling levels of outstanding balances.